Why D.B. Cooper should have checked the weather before his infamous hijack heist

 But in all likelihood, he ended up somewhere in the hilly or even mountainous terrain of southwestern Washington in the middle of an extended rain and snowstorm.

-The FBI had focused on an area of lower terrain around Lake Merwin, though even that region had hills that stretched up as high as 2,000-2,500 feet in elevation.
-If the winds carried him farther east, the elevation rapidly increases.
+The FBI had focused on an area of lower terrain around Lake Merwin, though even that region had hills that stretched up to 2,000-2,500 feet in elevation.
+If the winds carried him farther east, the elevation rapidly increased.

 And data from Portland suggests the heavy precipitation did extend into southern Washington and northern Oregon.
 It was raining there that night of the hijacking, and over 1.50 inches of additional rain fell in Portland in the two days after, suggesting very stormy conditions in the mountains and foothills too.